fbw-28/01-hello-world-rdionis/README.md

 In this task we would like to:

 1. Explore the folder structure and the javascript files.
 What's the entry point of our app?
 What is this funky html called [JSX](https://reactjs.org/docs/introducing-jsx.html)?
-2. Let's try to print Hello World to our app, instread of the default message from React.
+2. Let's try to print Hello World to our app, instead of the default message from React.
 3. Let's get rid of what we don't need like unused images.
 4. I don't see any .scss files around.
 Let's add one.